kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0415 Launch license.md

 \(iii\) Verify currency and consistency of licensee and Federal launch range countdown checklists.

-\(5\) Procedures for ensuring the licensee's flight safety personnel adhere to the crew rest rules of §417.113(f) of this chapter.
+\(5\) Procedures for ensuring the licensee's flight safety personnel adhere to the crew rest rules of [[Volume 4/C Licensing/0417 Launch safety.md#§417.113   Launch safety rules.|§417.113]](f) of this chapter.

-\(b\) *Communications plan requirements.* An applicant must file a communications plan that meets §417.111(k) of this chapter, and that provides licensee and Federal launch range personnel communications procedures during countdown and flight.
+\(b\) *Communications plan requirements.* An applicant must file a communications plan that meets [[Volume 4/C Licensing/0417 Launch safety.md#§417.111   Launch plans.|§417.111]](k) of this chapter, and that provides licensee and Federal launch range personnel communications procedures during countdown and flight.

 \(c\) An applicant must file procedures that ensure that licensee and Federal launch range personnel receive a copy of the communications plan required by paragraph (b) of this section, and that the Federal launch range concurs in the communications plan.